H-1B Registration Starts March 1, 2020.

 Today, immigrants make up around 13 percent of the U.S. population, yet they play a great role in entrepreneurship and business formation relative to their overall numbers.
 According to a report from the Kauffman Foundation, immigrants continue to be almost twice as likely as the native-born to become entrepreneurs.
-In fact, in 2014 immigrant entrepreneurs launched 28.5 percent of new businesses and continue to help fuel a growth in new business creation nationally.
-This is an increase from 25.9 percent in 2013 and 13.3 percent in 1996.

 President Obama will announce a major executive action on immigration reform on Thursday, the White House said today.
 In his address to the nation, president Obama will lay out his plan to fix our broken immigration system.The president will use an 8 p.m.
 EST address Thursday to announce his measures.
 The president will then travel to Del Sol High School Las Vegas on Friday and will sign the executive actions.

 Immigration activists, frustrated with the rate of deportations under Obama and further exasperated with the delay in Obama's immigration action, have been urging the White House to go big and expand the deferred deportation order in a way that allows the maximum number of people to stay.
 But many who have been watching the process closely believe the eventual announcement will fall short of those appeals.